LGBTQ rights in Myanmar

-Lesbian, gay, bisexual, and transgender (LGBT) people in Myanmar face severe challenges not experienced by non-LGBT residents.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Myanmar face significant challenges not experienced by non-LGBTQ residents.
 Same-sex sexual activity is illegal and section 377 of Myanmar's Penal Code 1861, enacted in 1886, subjects same-sex sexual acts (regardless of whether they were consensual or done in private) to a term of imprisonment of up to 10 years in prison.
 Heterosexual anal intercourse and oral sex are also illegal.
 Transgender people are subject to police harassment and sexual assault, and their gender identity is not recognised by the state.

-During the country's long military dictatorship under the authoritarian State Peace and Development Council between 1988 and 2011, it was difficult to obtain accurate information about the legal or social status of LGBT Burmese citizens.
+During the country's long military dictatorship under the authoritarian State Peace and Development Council between 1988 and 2011, it was difficult to obtain accurate information about the legal or social status of LGBTQ Burmese citizens.
 Following the 2011–2015 Myanmar political reforms, improvements in media and civil freedoms have allowed LGBTQ people to gain more visibility and support in the country.
-Despite the 2015 electoral victory of the National League for Democracy, which promised improved human rights and whose leader Aung San Suu Kyi had once called for the decriminalisation of homosexuality, there have been no changes to anti-LGBT laws.
-Nevertheless, LGBT activists have noted a growing climate of societal acceptance and tolerance toward LGBT people, in line with worldwide trends.
+Despite the 2015 electoral victory of the National League for Democracy, which promised improved human rights and whose leader Aung San Suu Kyi had once called for the decriminalisation of homosexuality, there have been no changes to anti-LGBTQ laws.
+Nevertheless, LGBTQ activists have noted a growing climate of societal acceptance and tolerance toward LGBTQ people, in line with worldwide trends.

 Legality of same-sex sexual activity

 Section 377 of the Penal Code prohibits sodomy, whether heterosexual or homosexual.
 Alongside fines, the prescribed punishment is up to 10 years, although the law has not been strictly enforced.
 In 2001, an exile group, the All Burma Students' Democratic Front, voted to have the law repealed.
 This was seen as a victory by the Committee for Lesbigay Rights in Burma, although such a change was considered unlikely to occur given the prevailing political climate against change.
 In 2013, then-Opposition leader Aung San Suu Kyi called on the country to decriminalise homosexuality, stating that it was hampering efforts to combat HIV in Myanmar.
 After her party came to power in 2015, it did not change the laws.

-LGBT people are also targeted under the "shadow law" or "darkness law" in section 35(c) of the Police Act (၁၉၄၅ ခုနှစ်၊ ရဲအက်ဥပဒေ), which allows police to detain anyone they consider behaving suspiciously after sunset.
-In November 2018, gay activist Aung Myo Htut, also knows as "Addy Chen" was arrested under the country's sodomy law.
+LGBTQ people are also targeted under the "shadow law" or "darkness law" in section 35(c) of the Police Act (၁၉၄၅ ခုနှစ်၊ ရဲအက်ဥပဒေ), which allows police to detain anyone they consider behaving suspiciously after sunset.
+In November 2018, gay activist Aung Myo Htut, also known as "Addy Chen," was arrested under the country's sodomy law.

-Other provisions of the Penal Code can also be used against LGBT people:
+Other provisions of the Penal Code can also be used against LGBTQ people: